 A properly configured link with UTM parameters will look like a little something like this:

-8. Create a Business Short Name: You can create a special short name for your business that will then give you the ability to share a direct link to your Google My Business listing.
+8. Create a Business Short Name: You can create a special short name for your business that will then give you the ability to share a direct link to your Google Business Profile.
 Short names should associate with your actual business and make use of a shortened version of your dealership’s name that people commonly use.

-Once you know which short name you want to use for your dealership, simply navigate to the info menu located in your GMB Dashboard and you’ll find the short name field sandwiched between your dealership’s phone number and website address.
+Once you know which short name you want to use for your dealership, simply navigate to the info menu located in your GBP Dashboard and you’ll find the short name field sandwiched between your dealership’s phone number and website address.

 Now, you’ll be able to link people directly to your business listing using this syntax: